SilasiLab/microspheres/README.md

 3. $ cd microspheres
 3. open up localization.py in a text editor and change the variable named "base_dir" at the top of the file to point to where your input directory is.
 You can do this with $ vim localization.py, $ nano localization.py, or with whichever other text editor you like using.
 4. $ python localization.py
-5. Inspect the output files
+5. inspect the output files